kidiyoor/CopyPaste/README.md

 6) Enter unique name for each client when asked to.

+8) Use on/off button to go online and offline.

-8) READY TO GO!
+9) READY TO GO!

 IF YOU CHOOSE INTERNET :

 1) Get connected to internet.

-2) Enter unique name for each client when asked to.
+2) Enter unique name when asked to.

+3) Enter list of users you want to share the clip.

+4) Use on/off button to go online and offline.

-3) READY TO GO!
+5) READY TO GO!